amakvana/SwitchEmuModDownloader/README.md

 # Switch Emu Mod Downloader

 A Cross-Platform One-Click Games Mod Downloader for Switch emulators.
+Formerly known as YuzuModDownloader.

 Perfect for those who need to download Switch emulation enhancement/workaround mods for their dumped games.